IRL2/nanover-docs/source/concepts/applications.rst

   <velocity-reset>` should be applied, false otherwise.
 This is false by
   default and will be ignored silently is the server does not have the feature.

-If the iMD application is used in conjonction with the :ref:`multiplayer application <multiplayer-application>`, then the interaction can also use the following fields:
+If the iMD application is used in conjunction with the :ref:`multiplayer application <multiplayer-application>`, then the interaction can also use the following fields: